 Color Smoothing improves visual quality and is checked by default.
 It represents the roughness of the surface.
 A small value makes for a rougher appearance, while a large value suggests a smooth surface.
 An overly large smoothness value will blend colors with the background.

 Shaded renders a point cloud in a shaded mode and is compatible with all main display modes.
-We strongly recommend using it when using elevation or intensity colors.
+We strongly recommend using it when using elevation or intensity color sources.

 X-ray display mode